National Rural Electric Youth Tour

 - First 15 applicants receive a $20 gift card.

-- Applications are available below, at the Stearns Electric Association offices and at your school’s counseling center.
+- Applications for 2021 will be available below, at the Stearns Electric Association offices and at your school’s counseling center in December 2020.

 November 30, 2020